kalkayan/dotfiles/README.md

 ![stability-wip](https://img.shields.io/badge/stability-stable-blue.svg) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-### Hades's Dotfiles

 There is something fascinating about customizing your operating system through dotfiles, and there are tons of articles on what you can do with these dotfiles.
 This repository is the collection of configurations that I learned over time and still use for my daily work.
-I primarily use a 13' Macbook pro (named hades) for coding; therefore, this repository mainly applies to macOS, but Improvements or contributions are more than welcome.
+I primarily use a 13' Macbook pro (named hades) for coding and Ubuntu on AWS/GCP; therefore, this repository mainly applies to macOS and debians, but Improvements or contributions are more than welcome.

 Feel free to reach me out at [rec.manish.sahani@gmail.com](mailto:rec.manish.sahani@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/manishsahani).